Barguzinsky Nature Reserve

 Barguzinsky Nature Reserve (Баргузинский заповедник) is the oldest of zapovedniks (nature reserves), established in 1916 for the protection of the Barguzin sable.
 It is located in Buryatia (Russia) on the west slope of the Barguzinsky Range, including the northeast shores of the Lake Baikal and a part of the lake itself.
 The area of the reserve is 2482 km2, covering several types of boreal ecosystems, from bogs and taiga coniferous forests to subalpine meadows and mountain tundras.
 The landscape is postglacial, featuring rugged highlands, long river valleys and outwash, alluvial and lacustrine plains.

 History

-Historically, the Barguzinsky range belonged to the Shemagir Evenks, who practised fishing, reindeer herding and hunting.
+Historically, the Barguzinsky range belonged to the Shemagir Evenks, who practiced fishing, reindeer herding and hunting.
 Trade with Russian merchants and leasing river valleys to hunters was Evenks' main source of income, especially since the remote area provided a habitat to the valuable subspecies of sable (Martes zibellina), the Barguzin sable.
 Sable fur had an extremely high value among European and Russian aristocracy, and by the end of the 19th century the population of sable had been noticeably depleted.
 The Imperial Ministry of Agriculture recognised the issue and in 1913 organised several expeditions in search for a suitable place to create hunting reserves.
 One of them, led by Georgiy Doppelmeyer, explored the Barguzinsky range, providing an extensive description of the local environment and economy and eventually leading to the creation of the first public nature reserve in Russia in 1916.